kc-ml2/SimpleDreamer/README.md

 │   │       └ ContinueModel : A linear network to generate continue flag(not done)
 │   │         └ input : deterministic and stochastic
 │   │         └ output : continue flag
+│   │   └── one_step_model.py : A linear network to predict embedded observation # for plan2explore
+│   │         └ input : deterministic and stochastic and action
+│   │         └ output : embedded observation
 │   └── utils
 │       ├── buffer.py : Contains the replay buffer used to store and sample transitions during training │       └── utils.py : Contains other utility functions
 └── main.py : Reads the configuration file, sets up the environment, and starts the training process
 ```

 <hr/>

 ## Todo